sebrast/academic-kickstart/content/publication/FMR/index.md

 publication:
 publication_short:

-abstract: We use panel data from the US Survey of Professional Forecasters to estimate a model of individual forecaster behavior in an environment where inflation follows a trend-cycle stochastic process.
-Our model allows us to estimate forecasters' allocation of attention when learning about long-run inflation and how sensitive their long-run expectations are to incoming inflation and news about future inflation.
-We use our model of individual forecasters to study average long-run inflation expectations.
-We find that short term changes in inflation have small effects on average expectations.
-News about future inflation has larger effects but they are still relatively small.
-These features of our estimated model provide an explanation for why the anchoring and subsequent de-anchoring of average inflation expectations over the period 1991 to 2020 were long lasting episodes.
-We use our estimated model to investigate the degree of inflation overshooting necessary to re-anchor average long term inflation expectations going forward from 2021Q3.
-We find the high inflation readings of mid-2021 must be followed by overshooting generally at the high end of Fed projections to re-anchor average inflation expectations to pre-Great Recession levels.
+abstract: We estimate a model of individual long-run inflation expectations when inflation follows a trend-cycle time series process with panel data from the U.S. Survey of Professional Forecasters.
+We use our model to study average long-run expectations when individual forecasters know the inflation process, observe inflation and receive common and idiosyncratic signals about long-run inflation.
+We find coordination of sentiments around the inflation target prevented expectations from becoming unanchored in the face of inflation running persistently below target in the 2010s.
+We apply our model to study the case of a U.S. central banker setting policy in December 2015 when inflation had been running below target for many years, and in December 2022 when it had been running very hot for a year and a half.
+We find that if the projections from the Fed’ December Summary of Economic Projections were realized they would be inconsistent with preventing long-run inflation expectations from become unanchored.
+This is so even with sentiments coordinated in a manner consistent with their historical behavior.
+In the most recent episode we find that the common signal is relatively imprecise and so it is even harder for sentiments about long-run inflation to be coordinated.

 # Summary.
 An optional shortened abstract.